-11.4 Output reports
+11.5 Output reports

-11.4.1 Such reports represent the expected deliverable, i.e. the principal results of a study.
-The items to be covered are indicated in the expected output of the Question concerned.
+11.5.1 Such reports represent the expected deliverable, i.e. the principal results of a study.
+The items to be covered are indicated in the expected output of the Question concerned in accordance with the action plan adopted by TDAG.
 Such reports shall normally be limited to a maximum of 50 pages, including annexes and appendices, with relevant electronic references as needed.
 When reports exceed the 50-page limit, and after consultation with the study group chairman concerned, annexes and appendices may be included without translation when they are considered of particular relevance and provided that the body of the report is within the 50-page limit.
 All reports shall be translated up to the number of pages agreed upon in the terms of reference for a Question, to the extent possible and within the available budget.

-11.4.2 To help maximize the use of study group final output reports, study groups may place final output reports and associated annexes in an online library accessible from the ITU-D homepage as well as the study group document registry, until the study group decides that they have become outdated.
+11.5.2 To help maximize the use of study group final output reports, study groups may place final output reports and associated annexes in an online library accessible from the ITU-D homepage as well as the study group document registry, until the study group decides that they have become outdated.
 Study group outputs should be incorporated into BDT programme and regional office activities and form part of the implementation of ITU-D strategic objectives.

-11.4.3 To help ascertain the extent to which the Member States, and in particular the developing countries, benefit from the outputs of studies and to obtain feedback from the Member States on the outputs of studies, it would be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a survey or questionnaire to be sent to Member States before the end of the study period, the results of which will serve to prepare for the next study period.
+11.5.3 To help ascertain the extent to which ITU-D membership, and in particular developing countries, benefit from the outputs of studies, it might be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a survey or questionnaire to be sent to Member States before the end of the study period, the results of which will serve to prepare for the next study period.

-11.5 Chairman’s reports to WTDC
+11.6 Chairman’s reports to WTDC

-11.5.1 The chairman’s report of each study group to WTDC shall be the responsibility of the chairman of the study group concerned, with the assistance of BDT, and shall be limited to :
+11.6.1 The chairman’s report of each study group to WTDC shall be the responsibility of the chairman of the study group concerned, with the assistance of BDT, and shall include:

-a) a summary of the results achieved by the study group during the study period in question, describing the work of the study groupand the outcome achieved, including discussion of the ITU-D strategic objectives that are linked to the study group's activities;
+a) a summary of the results achieved by the study group during the study period in question, describing the work of the study group, the quantity of contributions to the different study topics and the outcome achieved, including discussion of the ITU-D strategic objectives that are linked to the study group's activities;

 b) reference to any new or revised Recommendations approved by correspondence by Member States during the study period;